US Health Insurance for 2020: Important Dates and Dates

 26 October 2019: insurance plans and information about benefits are published - time to plan the purchase of insurance.

 November 1 2019 of the year: open registration begins - on the first day you can register (for the first time or again) or change the 2020 insurance plan on the Health Insurance Marketplace.
 Insurance coverage may take effect as early as January 1, 2020.

 December 15 2019: The last day to register or change coverage plans that start on January 1 on January 2020.

 Do you still need 2019 year coverage, and is the deadline ending?

-You can still get health insurance if you are entitled to a special registration period in connection with the relevant life event - for example, marriage, loss of other coverage, or the birth of a child.
-The special registration period is the medical insurance period, which lasts most of the year (from 1 January to 31 October) and requires supporting documentation for an important event.
+You can still get health coverage if you are eligible for a special enrollment period for a related life event, such as getting married, losing other coverage, or having a baby.
+A special enrollment period is a health insurance period that lasts most of the year (January 1 to October 31) and requires supporting documentation of an important event.

 If you qualify for SEP, you usually have up to 60 days after the event to register for the plan.
 If you skip this window, you will have to wait until the next open registration period to apply.

 Apply for a short-term plan for the rest of the year or start on January 1st.
 These plans are cheaper than many individual plans, but they do not cover some of the main benefits, such as motherhood.
 These insurance plans are the best option if you are not eligible for a special enrollment period.